 Once upon a time there was a little girl called Rosalie.
-She had blue eyes, curly red hair and a bright, sunshiny smile.
+She had blue eyes, curly red hair, and a bright, sunshiny smile.
 She was a happy little girl.
-She liked to run and play ball and wrestle with the other children.
-She also liked to dress up in fancy clothes and go to parties at the palace.
+She liked to run and play ball and race with the other children.
+She also liked to dress up in her best clothes and go to big parties at the palace.
 She got to do that a lot, since her father and mother were the King and Queen.

 Her whole family lived in a big castle, and it was fun being a princess.
 But sometimes Rosalie felt sad.
 Usually, she had a good reason to feel that way, like the time her dog ran away or when somebody she cared about was angry with her.
 But, at other times, she just felt sad for no reason at all.
 Everybody feels that way sometimes, and when Rosalie did, she knew just what to do.

 She would climb to the very top of the highest tower in the castle.
-That’s where her secret room was.
+That was where her secret room was.
 From up there, she could look out all the way to the sea.
 The room was her very own special hiding place.

 One day Rosalie was sitting in her secret place feeling lower than low.
 Nothing had gone right for her that morning.
 She had left her clothes in a heap on the floor the night before, so when she got up, they were all wrinkled.
 When she had finally gotten most of the wrinkles smoothed out, she realized that she had lost one of her shoes.
 By the time she found it under her bed and was all ready to go out, she was too late!

 This was the day she was supposed to have breakfast with her grandmother, the Old Queen.
-But when she arrived at her grandmother’s room, she was told that the Old Queen was resting and could not be disturbed.
+But when she arrived at her grandmother’s room, they told her that the Old Queen was resting and could not be disturbed.
 One of the ladies-in-waiting had suggested that Rosalie come back at lunch.

-But it was different with Rosalie.
+Rosalie was so disappointed.
+She had been looking forward to this visit for days, and now she had missed it!
+Rosalie loved her grandmother.
+Even when the Old Queen was very busy with important matters of state, she always had time for Rosalie.
 When the two of them were alone, her grandmother would hold Rosalie on her lap, telling her stories and singing songs that only the two of them knew.
-The Old Queen never seemed to get tired of Rosalie or annoyed with her, as all the other grownups did from time to time.
+The Old Queen never got tired of Rosalie or annoyed with her, as all the other grownups did from time to time.
 She knew her grandmother loved her very, very much.

 That broke Rosalie’s heart.
-In her head she knew that every living thing dies, but she had never thought about what it would be like if her grandmother wasn’t with her anymore.
+She knew that every living thing dies, but she had never thought about what it would be like if her grandmother wasn’t with her anymore.
 Thinking about that made Rosalie cry.

-As she cried, she remembered all the times when she was upset and her grandmother had said to her, “There, there, my Rosa.
-Cry your little heart out.
+As she cried, she remembered times before when was upset and her grandmother would say, “There, there, my little Rosa.
+Go ahead and cry.
 Cry all the hurt away.”
 She would hold Rosalie in her arms, pat her hair, and rock her softly back and forth.

 Now, as Rosalie cried alone up in her tower, she started rocking herself in the same way her grandmother had done.
 Before long, she had rocked herself to sleep.

 As they flew, she could see the grounds that surrounded the castle.
-There was the brook where she would sometimes go fishing with her sisters.
+There was the brook where she went fishing with her sisters.
 And there were the fields where the farmers were plowing and planting.
 A flock of sheep was grazing on the hillside and the shepherd boy was asleep under a tree.

 Rosalie and Angeline flew over the woods beyond the fields.
 Rosalie could almost touch the treetops with her toes.
 On and on they flew, all the way to the sea.
-There she could see the fishing boats and the men and women repairing their nets on the beach.
-She watched two little girls who were supposed to be helping with the nets, but were playing tag with the waves in the surf instead.
+There she could see the fishing boats and the people repairing their nets on the beach.
+She watched two little girls who were supposed to be helping with the nets but were playing tag with the waves in the surf instead.

-That reminded Rosalie of how much fun she’d had last summer when she’d come to the seashore with her grandmother.
-They had played and laughed and told each other stories.
-They had walked along the shore collecting sea shells and telling secrets.
+That reminded Rosalie of the fun she’d had last summer when she’d come to the seashore with her grandmother.
+They had walked barefoot in the sand together, collecting seashells.
+They laughed and sang songs and told each other secrets.
 Oh, how Rosalie loved her grandmother!
 She knew she would miss the Old Queen so much.
 She missed her already.

-But she quickly forgot about seeing herself because Angeline had flown right into the window of her grandmother’s bedroom!
-The Old Queen’s lady-in-waiting was asleep in a chair beside the bed.
-Somehow, Rosalie knew that even if the woman had been awake, she would not have been able to see the girl or the beautiful white bird.
+But she quickly forgot about seeing herself because Angeline had flown right into the window of her grandmother’s bedroom.
+Beatrice, the Old Queen’s companion, was asleep in a chair beside the bed.
+Somehow, Rosalie knew that even if the sleeping woman had been awake, she would not have been able to see the girl or the beautiful white bird.
 Rosalie knew, without knowing how she knew, that when she was with Angeline, they were both invisible!

-Rosalie’s grandmother lay on the bed.
-At first, the girl thought she was asleep.
-But as Rosalie came nearer to the bed, the Old Queen opened her eyes slowly and smiled.
+Her grandmother lay on the bed and Rosalie thought she was asleep.
+But as the girl came nearer to the bed, the Old Queen opened her eyes slowly and smiled.

 “Ah, my little Rosa.
-I am so happy to see you,” the old woman said softly.
+I am so happy to see you,” she said softly.
 “And you have brought a friend,” she added, smiling at Angeline.